demisto/content/Packs/AzureActiveDirectory/Integrations/AzureADIdentityProtection/README.md

 In order to use the Cortex XSOAR Azure application, use the default application ID `4ffef4a4-601f-4393-a789-432f3f3b8470` and fill in your subscription ID.

 #### Self Deployed Azure app
-To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.
+To use a self-configured Azure application, add a new Azure App Registration in the Azure Portal
-The application must allow public client flows (which can be found under the **Authentication** section of the app), as well as be a multitenant app.
+1. The application must allow public client flows (which can be found under the **Authentication** section of the app).
+2. The application must be a multi-tenant app.
+3. The application should be provided with the permissions listed in the [required permissions](#required-permissions) section above.

 ## Configure Azure Active Directory Identity Protection on Cortex XSOAR